 Indigenous Populations

-The history of the park closely mirrors the history of Vancouver itself.
+The history of Stanley Park closely mirrors the history of Vancouver itself.

 The area was long useful to First Nations peoples who set up villages on the peninsula to access fresh water and harvest seafood like clams, salmon, and crab.
 Traditional cedar long houses here were once home to large extended families.